2 Days in Athens, Greece: Perfect Athens Itinerary for First-Timers

 Talk about a perfect last meal (feast) in Athens!
 This Greek Food Walking Tour was the highlight of my recent trip, and I know itโll be your favorite activity too.

-- As mentioned, I recommend purchasing the 3-day tourist metro pass for โฌ20; this grants you unlimited access to the metro and buses throughout downtown Athens, as well as a roundtrip journey to Athens International Airport.
+- I recommend purchasing the 3-day tourist metro pass for โฌ20; this grants you unlimited access to the metro and buses throughout downtown Athens, as well as a round-trip journey to Athens International Airport.
 Just a one-way airport metro ticket costs โฌ10, so this option will save you some money!

 - I recommend purchasing an eSIM data plan and installing it on your phone so you have cell data as soon as you arrive.
 That way, you can use Google Maps and more as you explore Athens.

-- You can purchase an Athens Combo Ticket which includes entry to the Acropolis and six other archaeological sites (including the Ancient Agora of Athens, the Roman Agora, and Hadrianโs Library).
+- You can purchase an Athens Combo Ticket, which includes entry to the Acropolis and six other archaeological sites (including the Ancient Agora of Athens, the Roman Agora, and Hadrianโs Library).
 It also comes with audio guides!
-Click here to purchase yours!

 - Visiting Athens between April and October?
 During these months, it barely rains and the average high temperatures range from mild (69ยฐF) to hot (91ยฐF); come prepared with breathable outfits (like flowy sundresses!), natural sunscreen, a cute sunhat, and your reusable water bottle.

-- When you visit Athens for 2 days, I highly recommend bringing a lightweight scarf with you everywhere!
-Use it to cover your shoulders so you can enter the incredible churches you stumble across and shield yourself from the sun as you explore archaeological sites.
+- I highly recommend bringing a lightweight scarf with you everywhere!
+Use it to cover your shoulders to enter the incredible churches you stumble across and shield yourself from the sun as you explore archaeological sites.

-- Make your dinner reservations 2-3 days in advance if youโre visiting in peak season (June through August).
+- Make dinner reservations 3+ days in advance if youโre visiting in peak season (June through August).

 Two Days in Athens: Ultimate First-Timerโs Athens Guide